keertyverma/frontend-mentor-challenges-solutions/blog-preview-card/README.md

 ## What I learned

-Good project to refresh HTML & CSS basics
+Good project to refresh HTML & CSS basics.

 ## Acknowledgments

-A big thank you to anyone providing feedback on my [solution]().
-It definitely helps to find new ways to code and find easier solutions!
+A big thank you to anyone providing feedback on my solution.It definitely helps to find new ways to code and find easier solutions!